Denis-Ulybysh/ESP32-MQTT/README.md

 # ESP32-MQTT
 This repository contains code for ESP32 which sends messages about state of a rotary encoder via MQTT protocol.
-As an MQTT Broker, Mosquitto is used.
+Mosquitto acts as an MQTT broker.